THURSDAY 8 MARCH

 sATURDAY 10 MARCH

-Start the day with some morning yoga, then help yourself to some nourishing breakfast in the farmhouse kitchen.
+Start the day with a little morning yoga, then help yourself to a nourishing breakfast in the farmhouse kitchen.
 This is followed by some woodland creations with Tamsin.
-Making yourself a pencil out of a twig or learn how to light a fire without matches.
-Stop for lunch, then spend the rest of the afternoon creating and sharing, interrupted by more cake and a pot of tea.
+We may be making a pencil from a twig or learning how to light a fire without matches.
+We'll stop for lunch, then spend the rest of the afternoon creating and sharing, interrupted by more cake and a pot of tea.